rootslab/train/Readme.md

 /*
  * Apply a fn to every element of the queue, like Array#forEach;
- * fn will get 3 args: ( Object element, Number index, Number qsize ).
+ * fn will get 3 arguments: ( Object element, Number index, Number qsize ).
  *
  * NOTE: on iteration, the size is fixed to the current queue size,
  * then it is possible to push other elements to the tail, these